-Unit 3 Unit 4 Summative internal assessment 1 (IA1): Investigation 1 20% Summative internal assessment 3 (IA3): Specialisation specific project 35% Summative internal assessment 2 (IA2): Investigation 2 20% F Su nal assessment (EA): 25% - extended response
+Unit 3 Unit 4 Summative internal assessment I (IAI): Investigation I 20% Summative internal assessment 3 (IA3): Specialisation specific project 35% Summative internal assessment 2 (IA2): Investigation 2 20% Summative external assessment (EA): 25% Examination - extended response

 Visual Art

 Visual Art provides students with opportunities to understand and appreciate the role of visual art in past and present traditions and cultures, as well as the contributions of contemporary visual artists and their aesthetic, historical and cultural influences.
 Students interact with artists, artworks, institutions and communities to enrich their experiences and understandings of their own and others' art practices.